Generalised continuation by means of right limits: Introduction

-In the second part, we apply the theory to the classical situation, first considered by Poincar\'e in 1883, where $g(z)$ is defined for $\abs{z}<1$ as a series of simple poles $\sum \frac{\rho_n}{z-\ee^{\I\th_n}}$, where the points $\ee^{\I\th_n}$ are dense on the unit circle and the nonzero complex numbers~$\rho_n$ form an absolutely convergent series.
-For such a function the unit circle is a natural boundary in the classical sense; however, there is a natural candidate for the outer function, namely the sum $h(z)$ of the simple pole series for $\abs{z}>1$.
-We shall prove (Theorem \ref{thm_BWDuniqueRRL}) that every simple pole series $g(z)$ inside the disc has a unique \rrlc, which coincides with the outer function $h(z)$.
+where the points $\ee^{\I\th_n}$ are dense on the unit circle and the nonzero complex numbers~$\rho_n$ form an absolutely convergent series.
+For such a function (which we call \emph{Poincar\'e simple pole series}, or \emph{PSP-series} for short) the unit circle is a natural boundary in the classical sense; however, there is a natural candidate for the outer function, namely the sum $h(z)$ of the simple pole series for $\abs{z}>1$.
+We will prove that every simple pole series $g(z)$ inside the disc has a unique \rrlc, which coincides with the outer function: \begin{thm} Let $g\in\gO(\D)$ be an inner PSP-series.
+Then $g$ is uniquely \rrlce and its \rrlc is the associated outer PSP-series. \end{thm} This result was announced in \cite[Appendix~A.2]{BMS}.
+As an unexpected byproduct, we obtain that, for any $\th\in\R\setminus\Q$, the function $g(z) = \sum_{k\ge0} \dist(k\th,\Z) z^k$, which is somewhat similar to Hecke's example, has a natural boundary on the unit circle and a unique \rrlc.
+PSP-series also appear in a dynamical context as solutions to the cohomological equation for small divisor problems \cite{MS1} (see section \ref{S:mon}).
+In fact, in this case, we have to consider PSP-series with values in an arbitrary complex Banach space; the theory of rrl-continuation still makes sense, and we shall prove a more general version of Theorem \ref{thmPSPuniquerrlce} for vector-valued PSP-series (Theorem \ref{thm_BWDuniqueRRL}).

+We will also compare the concept of rrl-continuability with Borel's concept of monogenic regularity as developed in \cite{MS1}, \cite{MS2}: in particular, we shall see (Theorem~\ref{thmmonog}) that a large class of PSP-series is monogenic, and their continuation in the sense of monogenic functions coincides with the outer series.
+This fact raises the question whether any monogenic function admits a unique rrl-continuation.